ISC's New Static Website

-Cons: This will not work for an organization who has many more names in their DNS zone.
+Cons: This will not work for an organization that has many more names in its DNS zone.
 It will also not work if the parent zone’s administrators don’t accept non-delegated records (in other words, hosting your zone records directly instead of delegating them to you).
 You also cannot implement this as a solution if the domain is also used for mail.

-- ALIAS or ANAME DNS (non-standard DNS feature).
-Some DNS hosting providers and DNS server software providers offer ‘special’ record types such as ALIAS or ANAME for a hosted zone.
+ALIAS or ANAME DNS (non-standard DNS feature).
+Some DNS hosting providers and DNS server software providers offer “special” record types such as ALIAS or ANAME for a hosted zone.
 These records are never returned directly to clients.
-Instead, when a client queries for a name where an ALIAS or ANAME record would be applicable, will follow the redirection and synthesise the A or AAAA record for the client before responding.
+Instead, when a client queries for a name where an ALIAS or ANAME record would be applicable, it follows the redirection and synthesises the A or AAAA record for the client before responding.